 Search the directory of carers' services for local support groups and services.

-If you're concerned about your child’s mobility, your GP may refer you to a nearby physiotherapist to assess their mobility needs.
+If you're concerned about your child's mobility, your GP may refer you to a nearby physiotherapist to assess their mobility needs.
 As part of the assessment, the physiotherapist will discuss any mobility aids that could help your child.
 Walking aids can be loaned from the local hospital or community health service.
 Wheelchairs, buggies and adapted seating may be provided by your local NHS wheelchair service.
-You can get contact details for your local wheelchair service from your GP or physiotherapist, or see the NHS directory of wheelchair services.
+You can get contact details for your local wheelchair service from your GP or physiotherapist, or find out more about the NHS directory of wheelchair services.

 The charity Whizz-Kidz can provide children under 18 with mobility equipment that's not available from the NHS.
 They also offer wheelchair skills training.
 Go Kids Go! also provides free wheelchair skills courses.

 If your child gets the high rate mobility component of Disability Living Allowance, you may be able to join the Motability scheme to buy a powered wheelchair or buggy.
 If you drive, you could apply for road tax exemption and a Blue Badge for disabled parking.
-The Blue Badge may be awarded if your child is 2 years old or over and has a permanent disability which makes walking difficult.
-If your child is under 2, you may get a Blue Badge if they need to have bulky medical equipment with them, or need to be near the vehicle in case they require urgent medical treatment.
+The Blue Badge may be awarded if your child is two years old or over and has a permanent disability which makes walking difficult.
+If your child is under two, you may get a Blue Badge if they need to have bulky medical equipment with them or need to be near the vehicle in case they require urgent medical treatment.